5 Kitchen and Bath Trends to Inspire Your Designs in 2023

 2. Kitchens with heritage

-Pinterest’s annual trends report is an excellent indicator of what’s to come because rather than casting predictions willy-nilly, it looks at what people are increasingly searching for to shape its report.
+Pinterest’s annual trends report is an excellent indicator of what’s to come for kitchen and bath trends because rather than casting predictions at-will, it looks at what people are increasingly searching for to shape its report.
 Among its interior design trends for this year, it predicts the rise of the “hipstoric” home, based on the fact that searches for “eclectic interior design vintage” are up 850% while “mixing modern and antique furniture” searches have jumped by 530%.

 House Beautiful content editor Rachel Edwards says, “Heritage is a trend that very much began in our kitchens—we’ve seen traditional design details like farmhouse sinks, pantries, sweet ruffled curtains, and classic shaker cabinetry come to the fore.”
-Edwards also references age-old design elements like herringbone floors, scallop-edge details, ticking stripe and ruffles.
+Edwards also references age-old design elements like herringbone floors, scallop-edge details, ticking stripe and ruffles for this year’s kitchen and bath trends to watch.

 3. Dopamine decor

 The concept of “dopamine dressing” has its origins in fashion and encourages us to ditch the black-on-black uniforms and instead wear clothes that make us feel happy and confident.
-This trend is also translating to the home, where playful wallpaper and bright colors are selected specifically to be mood-boosters.
+This trend is also translating to the home, where playful wallpaper and bright colors are selected specifically to be mood-boosters, making this one of the most cheerful kitchen and bath trends for the coming year.

 We see this trend play out in powder rooms in particular, but the kitchen has also become a playground for color, as KBIS certainly highlighted.
 Cabinetry, appliances and fixtures were all awash in color.